ottawa-python/code-of-conduct/report-handling-procedure.md

 the severity of the issue.

 - **Deciding actions** - Based on the evidence, the shepherd should propose to the committee the actions that should be taken to resolve the issue.
-The shepherd requires at least two members of the committee to agree on these actions.
-If the issue is severe enough to warrant group-level action (such as a ban from future events or removal from electronic services or legal action), the committee is responsible for providing a confidential report to the ChiPy Organizers and initiate a motion for the intended action.
+If the issue is severe enough to warrant group-level action (such as a ban from future events or removal from electronic services or legal action), the committee is responsible for providing a confidential report to the OPAG Organizers and initiate a motion for the intended action.

 ### After decisions are made